Person Centred & Experiential Psychotherapist

 Other practice based experience:

-• Previously, I worked for three years as a counsellor at Nottingham Women's Centre.
+• I previously worked as a psychotherapist at Nottingham Trent University and at Nottingham Women's Centre.

 • Being employed as a social worker for 13 years meant that I employed a number of different therapeutic modalities to work in partnership with adults, children, young people and families.
 They included, Person-Centred Therapy; Cognitive Behavioural Therapy; Psychodynamic Theory/Therapy; Systemic Therapy; Solution Focused Brief Therapy; Crisis Intervention; Task Focused methods; Attachment Theory and several others.

-Fees: Sessions £50 for individuals; £55 for couples; students; psychotherapy/counselling trainees £40.
-Sessions last for 60 minutes.
+Fees: Sessions £53 for individuals; £60 for couples; £43 students, psychotherapy/counselling trainees.
+Sessions last for 50 minutes.